FrederikLL/JSP2/README.md

 ## (y) Demonstrate a system using application logging and environment controlled debug statements.

 ## Explain, using relevant examples, concepts related to testing a REST-API using Node/JavaScript/Typescript + relevant packages

+For testing in our project we use Mocha/Chai.
+The testing uses before/beforeEach/after/afterEach for setting up a DB or folder/files for testing.
+IN our project we overwrite the enviroment file and use a test DB instead.
+MOcking is a important concept.
+MOck objects are simulated objects that mimic ghe behavior of the "real" object we wanna test.
+They have the same interface as the real one, allowing client objects to remain unaware of whether it is using a real or mock object.
+We use expect to test the expected value.

 ## Explain a setup for Express/Node/Test/Mongo-DB development with Typescript, and how it handles "secret values", debug and testing.